Cucoriedka27/BiNOry/README.md

 - Idea by Čučoriedka
 - Interpreter in python by Čučoriedka
-- First assembler in python by purpletissuebox [Assembler repo](https://codeberg.org/purpletissuebox/binory-assembler)
+- First assembler in python by [purpletissuebox](https://codeberg.org/purpletissuebox): [Assembler repo](https://codeberg.org/purpletissuebox/binory-assembler)

 ## Definition
 BiNory is a stack based language that only uses the characters `1` and `0`.